Joint Electromagnetic and Gravitational Wave Inference of Binary Neutron Star Merger GW170817 Using Forward-Modeling Ejecta Predictions: Results

 We verify that our ejecta fit posteriors produce consistent kilonova ejecta properties in Figure~\ref{fig:corner_ejecta_narrow_mc_fix_vw}.
-For all the analyses in this section, we assume that both the systematic uncertainty on the ejecta velocity and the fraction of the disk $f_{\rm{disk}}$ representing the amount of ejected wind mass are treated as free parameters.
-Light-curve systematic uncertainty \sigmasys is treated as a free parameter for all analyses in this manuscript.
 We begin by examining the posteriors for the binary's ejecta properties, primarily constrained by our EM likelihood $\mathcal{L}_{\rm{EM}}$.
 Figure~\ref{fig:corner_ejecta_narrow_mc_fix_vw} shows the predicted ejected masses, bulk velocity (attributed to the dynamical ejecta), and the viewing angle derived from the inferences presented in Figure~\ref{fig:corner_binary_narrow_mc_fix_vw}.
-In this analysis, we adopt $v_w=0.10c$, consistent with numerical simulations and our previous analysis of AT2017gfo \cite{Peng24}.
-The dashed black, red, and blue lines correspond to inferences using only AT2017gfo data $\mathcal{L}_{\rm{EM}}$ for the \KruFo\, \DiCo\, and \Nedora\ ejecta fits, respectively.
-The solid lines show the same analysis when incorporating both the AT2017gfo $\mathcal{L}_{\rm{EM}}$ and GW170817 $\mathcal{L}_{\rm{GW}}$ data.
-Due to considerable flexibility in ejecta mass model systematics (i.e., $f_{\rm {disk}},\alpha_{\rm{dyn}}$), our model recovers once again a nearly indistinguishable distribution of ejecta parameters.
+In this analysis, we adopt $v_w=0.10c$, consistent with the viscosity-driven wind ejecta in numerical simulations and our previous analysis of AT2017gfo \cite{Peng24}.
+As in Figure \ref{fig:corner_binary_narrow_mc_fix_vw}, the dashed curves represent inference using data from AT2017gfo alone and the solid curves consider both the AT2017gfo and GW170817 data.
+Due to considerable flexibility in ejecta mass model systematics (i.e., $f_{\rm {disk}},\alpha_{\rm{dyn}}, \beta_\phi$), our model recovers once again a nearly indistinguishable distribution of ejecta parameters.
 Since our inference tries to fit AT2017gfo observations with our model, and since our ejecta model allows for systematic error, our inferences always find consistent solutions for the best-fitting ejecta, i.e. the ejecta parameters that consistently explain AT2017gfo within the context of our kilonova model family, subject to the limitations of those kilonova models.
 The much larger and more rapidly varying electromagnetic likelihood dominates our inference of these ejecta properties.
 By contrast, the GW information only slightly perturbs the overall conclusions obtained electromagnetically.
-The inclusion of an ejecta velocity model systematic parameter does not affect the similarity of the ejecta posteriors.
-In Figure~\ref{fig:lc_unconstrained}, we plot the light curves associated with the \Nedora\ GW+EM posteriors from Figure~\ref{fig:corner_ejecta_narrow_mc_fix_vw}, showing both the mean and posterior 68\% credible interval.
-The width of these posterior intervals derives from and reflects the narrow posteriors shown in Figure~\ref{fig:corner_ejecta_narrow_mc_fix_vw} (including suppressed parameters reflecting model systematic uncertainty).
-As in previous studies (e.g. \cite{Ristic22, 2021ApJ...913..100K}), we observe residual model systematics relative to the data, where the largest deviations between our models and the data occur in the bluer filters, namely the $g$ and $r$ bands, starting at $\sim 3$ days.
-Though we explore possible reasons for this blue filter discrepancy in prior work (see Figure 2 of \cite{Ristic22}), we do not explicitly include this model fidelity issue in our formulation of \sigmasys.
-Both in this work, where we treat \sigmasys as a free parameter, and in our previous EM-only inferences, where we assume \sigmasys= 0.5 \cite{Ristic22, gwastro-nsnuc-kilonova-Ristic-InterpSpectra2023, Peng24}, the deviations that would arise from variations in the posteriors are well-encompassed by our systematics.
-Thus, for all intents and purposes, we expect the slight deviations of the posteriors in Figure~\ref{fig:corner_ejecta_narrow_mc_fix_vw} to have negligible effects on our findings.
+The inclusion of an ejecta velocity systematic parameter does not affect the similarity of the ejecta posteriors. \editedtwo{As in Ref. \cite{Peng24}, our $\theta$ posteriors deviate appreciably from the prior, owing to our model reconciling the tension between the ``blue" and ``red" emission by sampling away from the $\theta$ prior (see their Fig. 10).}